tamusandesh99/TwitchBot/README.md

 # TwitchBot

-TwitchBot is a Python-based chat bot for Twitch.
+TwitchBot is a Python-based chatbot for Twitch.
 It provides various features and commands that can be used in Twitch chat.

 ## Features